ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 1. Log in to the [IBM Cloud catalog](https://cloud.ibm.com/catalog){: external} with your credentials.
 2. In the search box, type **{{site.data.keyword.powerSys_notm}}** and click the **{{site.data.keyword.powerSys_notm}}** tile.
 3. Click **Create a workspace**.
-4. Select **Location type** as On-premises or Off-premises.
+4. Select **Location type** as {{site.data.keyword.on-prem}} or {{site.data.keyword.off-prem}}.

-   For On-premises location types, select the name of the created satellite location from the **Satellite Location** drop-down list.
+   For {{site.data.keyword.on-prem}} location types, select the name of the created satellite location from the **Satellite Location** drop-down list.

-   For Off-premises location types, select the IBM Cloud region that is closest to your physical location from the Satellite Location drop-down list.
+   For {{site.data.keyword.off-prem}} location types, select the IBM Cloud region that is closest to your physical location from the Satellite Location drop-down list.
 For the list of available IBM Cloud regions, see [IBM Cloud regions](/docs/power-iaas?topic=power-iaas-ibm-cloud-reg).

 5. In the **Details** section, provide a name for the workspace and select the resource groups.
 6. Click **Continue**.
 The selected workspace details are displayed on the Summary page.